Sources of Financial Aid

 Learn more about student employment and see job listings on Handshake.

-- The Clarkson School Ignite Presidential Fellowship: The Clarkson School Ignite Presidential Fellowship program is a merit-based scholarship covering all tuition costs for one first-time student entering The Clarkson School in fall 2021.
-The student will continue to receive the scholarship should they chose to remain at Clarkson after The Clarkson School year.
+- The Clarkson School Ignite Presidential Fellowship: The Clarkson School Ignite Presidential Fellowship program is a merit-based scholarship covering all tuition costs for one first-time student entering The Clarkson School in fall 2022.
+The student will continue to receive the scholarship if they chose to remain at Clarkson.
 The award can be received for a total of four years (eight semesters) of undergraduate study.

 To apply for this award, you must: